How to Start an LLC in Connecticut

 How much does an LLC in Connecticut cost each year?

 LLCs have an Annual Report filing fee of $80 each year.
 Every other year, most LLCs also have to pay a special $250 tax called a Business Entity Tax.

 What are the Connecticut LLC taxes?

-The Connecticut personal net income tax rate(s) are:
+The Connecticut personal net income tax rates for single filers are:

 What is the Connecticut sales tax rate?

 The Connecticut sales tax rate is 6.35% for most goods and services, but there are some exceptions (up to 9.35% for short-term vehicle rentals and as low as 1% for computer and data processing services).

 What are property tax rates in Connecticut?

 One of the strangest things about Connecticut is that property taxes are individually managed by its 169 cities and towns, not its 8 counties.
 What does that mean for you?
 Vast, vast differences in property tax rates.